1968 Citroën ID 19 -

 page 2

-Having previously mentioned the refurbishment and modification (to take head rests) of the replacement seat frames, these eventually came back from Darren Evans beautifully trimmed in the stunning mint green cloth I had found on e-Bay.
+Later in the 2012 season, the seats eventually came back from Darren Evans beautifully trimmed in the stunning pale green cloth I had found on e-Bay.
 Having thought they would take around 5m of fabric, he ended up using almost the whole 10m - these are much bigger seats than most modern cars!
-Luckily I managed to buy some more cloth for the door cards, which are the only major trimming job left to do.
+Luckily I managed to buy some more of the Mint Roma cloth for the door cards, which were the only major trimming job left to do.

 One small dilemna was the positioning of the front pair of speakers.
 I resisted cutting holes in the fairly straight gold cloth door cards* given to me by fellow Citroënist David Bourne, and I persuaded friend Ian to fabricate some neat steel panels to house the oval speakers.
 These have been trimmed in the brown vinyl and mounted in the back corners of the front footwell (just inboard of the chassis side members).

-Click here for previous page of ID19 restoration
+Click here for page 3 of ID19 restoration